dchong234/Financial-Literacy-Mobile-App/prd.md

 **Platform:** Mobile App (iOS/Android)

 ## 2. Problem Statement & Design Question
-**Core Question:** How can we help financially illiterate adults track their finances and make good investments to prepare them for long-term financial success?
+**Core Question:** How can we help financially illiterate adults effectively allocate their disposable income across various growth mediums (Roth IRA, stocks, savings, etc.) and guide them in setting up the right financial accounts for their future?

 *Note: This question serves as the initial guide and may be refined based on insights gathered during the UX Research phase.*

 ## 3. Goals & Objectives
 *   **Primary Goal:** Develop a functional mobile application prototype that addresses the core design question.
 *   **Key Objectives:**
-    *   Understand the specific pain points of the target audience regarding financial tracking and investment.
+    *   Understand the specific pain points of the target audience regarding investment vehicles and asset allocation.
     *   Design an intuitive, accessible user interface suitable for users with low financial literacy.
-    *   Implement core features for tracking finances and providing investment guidance.
+    *   Implement features for tracking asset allocation and providing personalized account recommendations based on user demographics (age, income).

 ## 4. Target Audience
 *   **Primary:** Adults with limited financial literacy.